RealityBeholder/STANDBOX_Docs/docs/basics/testing-your-mod-plugin.md

 ![](../images/SelectExecutableButton.png)

 This will open a window where you can select the STANDBOX executable.
-Navigate to the folder where you installed STANDBOX and select the `STANDBOX.exe` file.
+You can select either your main STANDBOX game executable, or the one located in the `DevBuild` folder of the SDK.
+It's recommended to use the one in the `DevBuild` folder as it has more debugging features enabled.

 After you have selected the executable, you also have to go to the same toolbar and checkmark the "Quick Test" button.